 José A. Tapia Granados and Clive L. Spash (2019) Policies to reduce CO2 emissions: Fallacies and evidence from the United States and California. (external link) Environmental Science and Policy 94 April: 262-266.

-Clive L. Spash, and Tone Smith (2019) Of ecosystems and economies: Re-connecting economics with reality. (external link) Real World Economics Review 87 March: 212-229.
+Clive L. Spash, and Tone Smith (2019) Of ecosystems and economies: Re-connecting economics with reality.
+(PDF, free to download, external link) Real World Economics Review 87 March: 212-229.

 Clive L. Spash and Hendrik Theine (2018) Voluntary Individual Carbon Trading: Friend or Foe?
 In The Cambridge Handbook of Psychology and Economic Behaviour.
 Edited by Alan Lewis.
 Cambridge: University Press, pp.595-624.